Iryna-Bo/Key-Cryptocurrencies-Bitcoin-Ethereum-Binance-Coin-2020-2024-/Intro to Cryptocurrencies.md

 8. **DeFi** (Decentralized Finance) is an emerging trend within the cryptocurrency world, aiming to recreate traditional financial systems (lending, borrowing, trading) using blockchain technology without intermediaries.

 9. **NFTs** (Non-Fungible Tokens) are unique digital assets stored on a blockchain, allowing ownership of items like digital art, music, or even real estate to be verified.

+10. **Tokens:** In the cryptocurrency world, a token represents a unit of value created and managed on a blockchain.
+Unlike coins (like Bitcoin or Ethereum), tokens often represent assets or utilities within specific platforms, such as decentralized applications (dApps).
+Some tokens, like ERC-20 tokens, are built on the Ethereum network and are used for a wide range of purposes including governance, staking, or participation in the decentralized finance (DeFi) ecosystem.

+11. **Wallets:** A cryptocurrency wallet is a software or hardware tool used to store and manage your cryptocurrencies.
+Wallets can be hot (connected to the internet) or cold (offline) and come with private keys that provide access to the funds stored in the wallet.
+There are different types of wallets, including desktop, mobile, web, and hardware wallets (like Ledger or Trezor), each offering varying levels of security and convenience.

+12. **How Many Cryptocurrencies Are There Now?**
+As of now, there are thousands of cryptocurrencies in existence, with new ones being created regularly.
+Popular ones include Bitcoin, Ethereum, Binance Coin, and others like Cardano (ADA), Solana (SOL), and Ripple (XRP).
+CoinMarketCap reports over 22,000 cryptocurrencies, though the actual number fluctuates as new projects launch and older ones fade away.

+13. **Energy Intensity of Cryptocurrency Transactions**
+One major concern with cryptocurrencies, particularly Bitcoin, is the high energy consumption required for mining and validating transactions.
+Mining Bitcoin, for example, involves solving complex mathematical problems that require vast computational power, often drawing from energy sources with a significant carbon footprint.
+As of recent studies, Bitcoin mining consumes more energy than some entire countries.
+However, there are ongoing efforts to transition toward more energy-efficient consensus mechanisms like Proof of Stake (PoS), used by Ethereum after its transition to Ethereum 2.0.

-10. Cryptocurrencies have gained significant attention in recent years, with institutional investors and companies beginning to incorporate them into their portfolios, signaling growing acceptance in the financial world.
+11. Cryptocurrencies have gained significant attention in recent years, with institutional investors and companies beginning to incorporate them into their portfolios, signaling growing acceptance in the financial world.

 ### What is Bitcoin Halving?